Beigel-man/pressure-wounds-identifier/README.md

 Each command runs a different part of the pipeline (this is the correct order):

-'train-model' — Train the segmentation model 'run-inference' — Apply the model to unlabeled images 'classify-colors' — Classify wounds colors and tissue typy
+'train-model' — Train the segmentation model

+'run-inference' — Apply the model to unlabeled images

+'classify-colors' — Classify wounds colors and tissue type